imdevan/dotfiles/docs/keybinds/hotkeys.md

 :e filename - Edit a file in a new buffer
 :bnext (or :bn) - go to next buffer
-:bprev (of :bp) - go to previous buffer
+:bprev (or :bp) - go to previous buffer
 :bd - delete a buffer (close a file)
 :sp filename - Open a file in a new buffer and split window ctrl+ws - Split windows